shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 10 (Optional): Install Cordova

 This step is optional.
-We will be covering how to package your apps for mobile devices (Android).
-Some students who aren't interested in this just prefer to watch and therefore do not need this installed.
+We will be covering how to package your apps for mobile devices.
+Some students who aren't interested in mobile development just prefer to watch and therefore do not need this installed.

 * Download and install [Java SE JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) if you don't have it already
 * Windows Users: Make sure Java is set in your environment variable